photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 ### System Requirements ###

-- For a good user experience, we recommend [running PhotoPrism on a Raspberry 4 or 5](#is-a-raspberry-pi-fast-enough), which should have at least 3 GB of physical memory and a 64-bit operating system
+- For a good user experience, we recommend running PhotoPrism on a [Raspberry 4 with at least 4 GB RAM](#is-a-raspberry-pi-fast-enough) and a [64-bit operating system](#modern-arm64-based-devices)
-- RAW image conversion and TensorFlow are disabled on systems with 1 GB or less memory
-- Indexing large photo and video collections significantly benefits from [local SSD storage](troubleshooting/performance.md#storage) and plenty of memory for caching, especially the conversion of RAW images and the transcoding of videos are very demanding
-- If less than [4 GB of swap space](troubleshooting/docker.md#adding-swap) is configured or a manual memory/swap limit is set, this can cause unexpected restarts, for example, when the indexer temporarily needs more memory to process large files
 - High-resolution panoramic images may require additional swap space and/or physical memory above the recommended minimum
-- We recommend disabling [kernel security](troubleshooting/docker.md#kernel-security) in your [docker-compose.yml](https://dl.photoprism.app/docker/arm64/docker-compose.yml), especially if you do not have experience with the configuration:
+- Indexing performance will benefit greatly from [using SSD storage](troubleshooting/performance.md#storage), e.g. connected via USB 3
+- Note that if [less than 4 GB of swap space](troubleshooting/docker.md#adding-swap) is configured or a manual memory/swap limit is set, this can cause unexpected restarts, for example, when the indexer temporarily needs more memory to process large files; RAW image conversion and TensorFlow are disabled on systems with 1 GB or less memory
+- You should [enable HTTPS](advanced/https.md#how-to-enable-https) or run your server behind a [secure HTTPS reverse proxy like Traefik](proxies/traefik.md) if it is connected to a shared network or the public Internet.
+Your files and passwords may otherwise be transmitted in clear text and could be intercepted by anyone, including your provider, hackers, and governments.
+Backup tools and file sync apps like [FolderSync](https://foldersync.io/docs/faq/#https-connection-errors) may refuse to connect as well.
+- Depending on the Linux distribution, you must set the following [security options](troubleshooting/docker.md#kernel-security) in your [docker-compose.yml](https://dl.photoprism.app/docker/arm64/docker-compose.yml):
   ```yaml
   photoprism:
     security_opt:
       - seccomp:unconfined
       - apparmor:unconfined
   ```
-- If you install PhotoPrism on a public server outside your home network, **always run it behind a secure HTTPS reverse proxy** such as [Traefik](proxies/traefik.md) or [Caddy](proxies/caddy-2.md)

 ### Architecture Specific Notes ###